 In my opinion, museums in South Korea are extremely fun and interesting to visit.
 They always make sure to bring history to life with breathtaking virtual animations and hands-on activities.
 At the same time, most museums in Korea are completely free of charge.
 If it’s pouring down rain, a visit to a museum can be just what you need during the rainy season in Korea.

-Here are some of the best museums in Seoul you should visit:
+Here are some of the best museums in

 - National Museum of Korea (국립중앙박물관)